 In June 2016, the FASB issued ASU 2016-13, "Measurement of Credit Losses on Financial Instruments," which amends the FASB's guidance on the impairment of financial instruments.
 The ASU adds to U.S. GAAP an impairment model ("current expected credit loss model").
 Under this new guidance, an entity recognizes as an allowance its estimate of expected credit losses.
 The ASU is effective for the fiscal year beginning after December 15, 2019.
-The Company is currently evaluating the impact, if any, that the ASU will have on its consolidated statement of financial condition.

-In October 2016, the FASB issued ASU 2016-17, "Consolidation - Interests Held Through Related Parties that are under Common Control," which amends the guidance on related parties that are under common control.
-The ASU requires that a single decision maker consider indirect interests held by related parties under common control on a proportionate basis in a manner consistent with its evaluation of indirect interests held through other related parties.
-The ASU is effective for the fiscal year beginning after December 15, 2016 and early adoption is permitted.
 The Company will not early adopt this ASU.
-The Company evaluated the impact of the ASU and the adoption of the ASU is not expected to have a material impact on its consolidated statement of financial condition.
+The Company is currently evaluating the impact of the ASU, but the adoption of the ASU is not expected to have a material impact on its consolidated statement of financial condition.

-In November 2016, the FASB issued ASU 2016-18, "Statement of Cash Flow - Restricted Cash," which adds or clarifies guidance on the classification and presentation of restricted cash in the statement of cash flows.
+In August 2016, the FASB issued ASU 2016-15, "Classification of Certain Cash Receipts and Cash Payments," which amends the guidance on the classification of certain cash receipts and payments in the statement of cash flow.
 The ASU is effective for the fiscal year beginning after December 15, 2017 and early adoption is permitted.
-The Company will not early adopt this ASU.
-The Company is currently evaluating the impact of the ASU and the adoption of the ASU is not expected to have a material impact on its consolidated statement of financial condition.
+The Company did not early adopt this ASU.
+The Company has evaluated the impact of the ASU and the adoption of the ASU is not expected to have a material impact on its consolidated statement of financial condition.

 In January 2017, the FASB issued ASU 2017-04, "Intangibles - Goodwill and Other, Simplifying the Test for Goodwill Impairment," which simplifies the subsequent measurement of goodwill.
-The Company is no longer required to perform its Step 2 goodwill impairment test, instead, the Company should perform its annual or interim goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
+Under this ASU, the Company will no longer be required to perform its Step 2 goodwill impairment test; instead, the Company should perform its annual or interim goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 The ASU is effective for the fiscal year beginning after December 15, 2019 and early adoption is permitted.
 The Company will not early adopt this ASU.
+The Company has evaluated the impact of the ASU and the adoption of the ASU is not expected to have a material impact on its consolidated statement of financial condition.

-The Company is currently evaluating the impact of the ASU and the adoption of the ASU is not expected to have a material impact on its consolidated statement of financial condition.
+In August 2017, the FASB issued ASU 2017-12, "Targeted Improvements to Accounting for Hedging Activities," which amends the hedge accounting recognition and presentation requirements.
+The ASU improves the transparency and understandability of information conveyed to financial statement users by better aligning companies' hedging relationship to their existing risk management strategies, simplifies the application of hedge accounting and increases transparency regarding the scope and results of the hedging program.
+The ASU is effective for the fiscal year beginning after December 15, 2019 and early adoption is permitted.
+The Company will not early adopt this ASU.
+The Company is currently evaluating the impact of the ASU, but the adoption of the ASU is not expected to have a material impact on its consolidated statement of financial condition.